 - Both external and internal door parts are made of .09” thick material, resulting in greater resistance of dings and dents than thinner doors.

-- Door Top Pivot fully adjustable to ensure proper door clearancess
+- Door Top Pivot fully adjustable to ensure proper door clearances

 - The installation does NOT require a floor cut out.

 Materials: Ellison custom balanced doors (excluding wood doors) are comprised almost entirely of metal and glass, two of the world's most readily recyclable and upcyclable materials.
-In fact, only two very small – but critical – components are polymer based, to ensure long term corrosion resistance.
+Only two very small – but critical – components are polymer-based, to ensure long term corrosion resistance.
 What's more, most Ellison doors are made from particularly valuable metals like bronze and stainless, which helps to ensure their eventual recycling.